 Video formats.
 Multiple videos may be submitted per application but their aggregate length must not exceed 2 minutes for single-project applications and 5 minutes for multi-component applications.

 Post-submission videos can be submitted as an mp4, mov, avi, or wmv video format with a maximum file size of 25 MB.
-This material can be submitted on CD/DVD or via e-mail and it will be uploaded to the grant folder by the SRO Scientific Review Officer: The NIH official who serves as the designated Federal official having legal responsibility for managing the peer review meeting, the procedures for evaluating the applications assigned to the SRG and the determinations and management of conflicts of interest, as noted in 42 CFR 52(h)..
+This material can be submitted via e-mail and it will be uploaded to the grant folder by the SRO Scientific Review Officer: The NIH official who serves as the designated Federal official having legal responsibility for managing the peer review meeting, the procedures for evaluating the applications assigned to the SRG and the determinations and management of conflicts of interest, as noted in 42 CFR 52(h)..

 Closed captioning is not required when narration is present.
 However, captioning is recommended as an optional component of the video to assist reviewers evaluating the application.